python/cpython/README.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 PGO takes advantage of recent versions of the GCC or Clang compilers.
-If used, either via ``configure --enable-optimizations`` or by manually running ``make profile-opt`` regardless of configure flags, the optimized build process will perform the following steps:
+If used, either via ``./configure --enable-optimizations`` or by manually running ``make profile-opt`` regardless of configure flags, the optimized build process will perform the following steps: